keywan-ghadami-oxid/gitlab-composer-repository/README.md

  2. Copy `confs/samples/gitlab.ini` into `confs/gitlab.ini`, following instructions in comments
  3. Ensure cache is writable
  4. Change the TTL as desired (default is 60 seconds)
- 5. Ensure an alias exists for /packages.json => /packages.php (.htaccess is provided)

 ## Usage

 Simply include a composer.json in your project, all branches and tags respecting the [formats for versions](http://getcomposer.org/doc/04-schema.md#version) will be detected.

-By default, the package `name` must be equal to the path of the project. i.e.: `my-group/my-project`.
-This is not a design requirement, it is mostly to prevent common errors when you copy a `composer.json` from another project without changing its name.
-To enable support for differences between package names and project paths, set `allow_package_name_mismatch` to `true` in `confs/gitlab.ini`.

 Then, to use your repository, add this in the `composer.json` of your project:
 ```json